nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Continuing from the steps from the guided example above, let's try finding by **entering nothing** as a keyword.

-Step 4.
 Type `find n/` into the command box and enter.
 You will see that no stocks will be found.

 **After input:**
 ![find-step-4](images/find/find-step-5.png)

-Let's try finding with an invalid prefix for the `find` command.
+Let's try finding with an **invalid prefix**: `/nt` for the `find` command.

-Step 5.
 Type `find nt/apple` into the command box and enter.

 **After input**:
 ![find-step-5](images/find/find-step-6.png)

-Let's try finding with a duplicate valid prefix for the `find` command.
+Let's try finding with a **duplicate** valid prefix for the `find` command.

-Step 6.
 Type `find n/apple n/pineapple` into the command box and enter.

 **After input**:
 ![find-step-6](images/find/find-step-7.png)